kiwigrid/k8s-sidecar/README.md

   - type: string

 - `METHOD`
   - description: If `METHOD` is set with `LIST`, the sidecar will just list config-maps and exit.
-With `SLEEP` it will list all config-maps, then sleep for 60 seconds.
+With `SLEEP` it will list all config-maps, then sleep for `SLEEP_TIME` seconds.
 Default is watch.
   - required: false
   - type: string

+- `SLEEP_TIME`
+  - description: How many seconds to wait before updating config-maps when using `SLEEP` method.
+  - required: false
+  - default: 60
+  - type: integer

 - `REQ_URL`
   - description: URL to which send a request after a configmap got reloaded